dotspencer/image-pull/README.md

 ## Image Pull

-Simple utility to extract images from Powerpoint and Word files.
+Simple utility to extract images from Powerpoint and Word documents.

 Supports:
  - .pptx